(About a 5-minute read)

-D: I would probably pack my uniform…A classic white blouse because there are just so many ways you can wear it, and a great pair of distressed worn-in jeans (white jeans for a warmer weather trip).
+D: I would probably pack my uniform…A classic white blouse like Donna because there are just so many ways you can wear it, and a great pair of distressed worn-in jeans (white jeans for a warmer weather trip).
 Wear these with flats during the day and heels at night, and you have a totally transitional look.
-I also would probably bring a light sweater that I can layer, but also wear solo.
+I also would probably bring a sweater that I can layer, but also wear solo.
 Maybe it has a sexier neckline, like a wider v so you can wear it out to dinner with nothing underneath, but then during the day you can throw over your blouse or even a bikini if it gets chilly.
+Obviously my favorite for this type sweater is Brigitte.
 To layer, I would probably bring my favorite blazer and a few tees.
 Perfect for day or night depending on weather!
 Lastly, I would usually add a silk scarf or two to accessorize either in my hair, as a belt, on my wrist (the options are endless and they fold up so small).
 Toss in that heel, a chic flat, and whatever accessory I am swooning over at the moment, and I’m set!

 M: What is one travel piece that could easily transition from day to night?

-A blazer.
+A blazer like our Katharine.
 And it’s not just a piece to transition from day to night.
 A blazer is a perfect travel-day layering piece, so you don’t even need to pack it!